mthenw/baaw/README.md

-# baaw - Browser as a Worker
+# baaw - browser as a worker

 ## Installation

-    npm install baaw
+    npm install baaw --save